-Without a cable to hold it back, gardeners can get into hard to reach parts of the garden without dragging metres of cable behind them or relying on gas powered alternatives.
+Without a cable to hold it back, gardeners can get into hard to reach parts of the garden without dragging meters of cable behind them or relying on gas-powered alternatives.

 This powerful battery works hard to power up two tines, which operate together to break up earth and allow the soil to breathe and leach water.